-At the head of Lake Whakatipu (Whakatipu-wai-Māori) (Figure 1.1), the townships of Glenorchy (Tāhuna) and Kinloch, and surrounding rural areas of the Dart (Te Awa Whakatipu), Rees (Puahiri/Puahere), Paradise and Greenstone valleys are exposed to a complex range of flooding, landslide, and earthquake related hazards.
-The landscape is very dynamic and with the changing climate, the natural hazard challenges at Head of Lake Whakatipu are complex resulting in no simple solutions.
+At the Head of Lake Whakatipu (Whakatipu Waimāori)1 (Figure 1.1), the townships of Glenorchy (Tāhuna) and Kinloch, and surrounding rural areas of the Dart (Te Awa Whakatipu), Rees (Puahiri/Puahere), Paradise and Greenstone valleys are exposed to a complex range of flooding, landslide, and earthquake related hazards.
+The landscape is very dynamic, and with the changing climate, the natural hazard challenges at the Head of Lake Whakatipu are complex, resulting in no simple solutions.

-Figure 1.1 Overview of the head of Lake Whakatipu, showing the programme area of interest outlined in red.
+Figure~1.1~Overview~of~the~Head~of~Lake~Whakatipu, showing~the~programme~area~of~interest~outlined~in~red.

-&lt;sup>1 The preferred Kāi Tahu spelling of Whakatipu has been adopted throughout report
+1 The preferred Kāi Tahu spelling of Whakatipu has been adopted throughout this report.

-To develop holistic, longer term natural hazards management plans, Otago Regional Council is using an approach in line with the Ministry for the Environment 10-Step adaptation cycle.
-This cycle incorporates a method known as Dynamic Adaptative Pathways Planning (DAPP) or 'Adaptation Pathways'.
-The cycle has been promoted by the Ministry for the Environment as a blueprint for community-influenced decision making in areas affected by natural hazards and considering potential future uncertainties (e.g. landscape and climate changes).
+To develop holistic, longer-term natural hazards management plans, Otago Regional Council (ORC) is using an approach in line with the Ministry for the Environment's 10-Step adaptation cycle.
+This cycle incorporates a method known as Dynamic Adaptative Pathways Planning (DAPP) or 'Adaptation Pathways.'
+The cycle has been promoted by the Ministry for the Environment as a blueprint for community-influenced decision-making in areas affected by natural hazards, while considering potential future uncertainties (e.g., landscape and climate changes).
+Adaptation programmes are also underway for other parts of Otago that also face natural hazards challenges (e.g., South Dunedin and Clutha Delta), and for other communities across the country.

 Working together and taking account of natural hazard and climate risk in everything we do sets the foundation for more resilient communities.
-Current actions form the basis of our efforts to manage hazards, and we will need adjust or pivot as conditions change.
-We are inspired by the history of the area, which is full of adaption stories, as communities adjusted to changes in economic fortunes and ease of access.
+Current actions form the basis of our efforts to manage hazards, and we will need to adjust or pivot as conditions change.
+We are inspired by the history of the area, which is full of adaptation stories, as communities have adjusted to changes in economic fortunes and ease of access.

-This is the first iteration of a Head of Lake Whakatipu Natural Hazards Adaptation Strategy (The Strategy) and is the result of five years of work.
-The body of work is broad including; hazards and risk assessments; possible mitigation and management; place, people and economy; and feedback and input from engagement.
-This detailed report summarizes the work that has been done, integrates the pieces, and places them in a strategic framework that assists implementation through existing systems and processes, as much as possible.
+This is the first iteration of a Head of Lake Whakatipu Natural Hazards Adaptation Strategy (the Strategy) and is the result of five years of work.
+The body of work is broad, covering hazards and risk assessments; possible mitigation and management; place, people, and economy; and feedback and input from community engagement.

+This detailed report summarises the work that has been done, integrates the pieces, and places them in a strategic framework that assists implementation through existing systems and processes, as much as possible.

-The Strategy is a partnership between ORC, Queenstown Lakes District Council, Civil Defence Emergency Management Otago, and the local community, and has been developed in collaboration with mana whenua representatives.
+The Strategy is a partnership between ORC, Queenstown Lakes District Council (QLDC), Civil Defence Emergency Management Otago (CDEM) and the local community and has been developed in collaboration with mana whenua representatives.
 While ORC led the development of this Strategy, it would not be possible without input from our partners, mana whenua, and natural hazards and adaptation experts.